nowprovision/webhookproxy/readme.md

 pickup the requests and provide responses.

 Plan is to also provide site verification DNS records for example using a webhook with Google Drive SDK.

-Webhookproxy.com will use Linode for hosting.

-## Configurable

-You can configure the handler with custom status code, error messages, and different timeouts, for security we can also handle IP filtering, and restrict max payload sizes.

 ## License